Tour Length

 When is the best time to visit Malawi?

 “Lake Malawi is the third-largest lake in Africa and covers about 25% of the country’s area.
-It forms part of a string of Rift Valley lakes and it is by far the biggest attraction of the country.
+It forms part of a string of Rift Valley lakes and is by far the biggest attraction of the country.
 There are several resort areas along the lake offering sandy beaches as well as excellent diving and snorkeling.
 This friendly, laid-back country offers a great introduction to Africa, and tourism establishments are refreshingly integrated with local communities.
 Malawi is not a prime wildlife destination, but there are several good Malawi safari packages including options such as Liwonde National Park and Majete Wildlife Reserve.
 Nyika National Park is a scenic park at high altitude offering a very different experience from the bush safari destinations.
-There are several forest reserves and hikers are catered for on Mount Mulanje and Zombe Plateau.”
+There are also several forest reserves, and hikers are catered for on Mt Mulanje and Zomba Plateau.”

-2What does a Malawi safari cost?
+2How much does a Malawi safari cost?

 “Malawi vacations tend to be relatively affordable.
 In fact, the country had long been a popular backpacker destination before other tourism facilities developed, and today budget travelers remain well catered for.
 In recent years, more establishments have opened up for midrange and upmarket package tourism.
 As anywhere in Africa, safaris tend to be some of the more expensive activities on a holiday.
 Liwonde National Park is Malawi’s most established safari destination and it offers accommodation for three different markets: camping, a standard midrange camp and a luxury exclusive lodge.
 So no matter your budget, Malawi safari prices should be well within your reach.”

-3How is the wildlife viewing in Malawi?
+3What is the wildlife viewing like in Malawi?

-› More about the Wildlife of Malawi 4How safe is Malawi for tourists?
+› More about the wildlife of Malawi 4How safe is Malawi for tourists?

 “Malawi is not a mainstream destination and it isn’t on many general tour operators’ portfolios.
-A good place to start looking is on Safaribookings.com.
+A good place to start looking is on SafariBookings.com.
 There are several Malawi tours on offer, as well as links to operators that do bespoke Malawi packages.
 Always check the online reviews for customer satisfaction and avoid any operators with limited or too much negative feedback.”

-6What type of accommodation can I expect on a safari?
+6What type of accommodation can I expect?

 8Malawi Safari Reviews